ctkelley/IR_Precision_Transfers/README.md

      - Type ```using IR_Paper``` at the Julia prompt.
 Install any missing packages if Julia complains.
      - Type ```maketabir1()``` at the Julia prompt to make the table.

-I used v1.11.0-beta2 for this because v1.11 seems to have faster matrix-vector products.
+I used v1.11.0-beta2 for this because v1.11 seems to have faster matrix-vector products. v 1.11 is now in rc-1 and may be the new release soon.

 ```
                _